seabre/matchcolor/README.md

 It uses [express](https://github.com/visionmedia/express), [hiccups](https://github.com/teropa/hiccups) for views, [logfmt](https://github.com/kr/logfmt) for logging, and [garden](https://github.com/noprompt/garden) for the hex<->rgb conversions it provides.

+The massive color lists comes from [Wikipedia](http://en.wikipedia.org/wiki/Lists_of_colors).

+Layout is one of the [Bootstrap examples](http://getbootstrap.com/getting-started/#examples).

 ## Building and Running

 1. `lein deps`